Pod-Point/countries/README.md

 composer require pod-point/countries:^5.0
 ```

-Then finally, if you're using a Laravel version which doesn't support Auto Discovery, add the service provider to your `config/app.php` providers array:
+Then, finally, if you're using a Laravel version which doesn't support Auto Discovery, add the service provider to your `config/app.php` providers array:

 ```php
 'providers' => [